ruqayyahnur/-credit-risk-classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+### Machine Learning Model 1:
-  * **Accuracy Score:** *95%*
+  * **Accuracy Score:** 95%
-  * **Precision Score:** *100% percision for healthy loans* & *85% percision for high-risk loans*
+  * **Precision Score:** 100% precision for healthy loans & 85% precision for high-risk loans
-  * **Recall Score:** *99% recall  for healthy loans* & *91% recall for high-risk loans*
+  * **Recall Score:** 99% recall  for healthy loans & 91% recall for high-risk loans
   #### This particulary logistic regression model performed well.

-* Machine Learning Model 2:
+### Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * **Accuracy Score:** 99%
+  * **Precision Score:** 100% precision for healthy loans & 84% precision for high-risk loans
+  * **Recall Score:** 99% recall for both healthy loans & high-risk loans
+  #### This particulary logistic regression model also performed very well.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+The results of the machine learning models revealed high accuracy scores in both models that are demonstrated.
+This shows that credit classfication within these models does fairly well in most situations.
+The high-risk loans precisions scores are in the 80% range, which is still good but may need more focus on it.
+The machine learning models would be great business addition as the accuracy scores are often very high.
+Model 2 reflects an accuracy score of 99%.
+Precision scores for the high-risk loans as they are more important to keep track of, however, the model still predicts a fairly high level of precision of 84%.